Trade Schools, Colleges and Universities

 Good jobs for people with disabilities might be more accessible than you think.
 No matter what type of disability you might have, you can discover the satisfaction that often comes from realizing—and using—your strongest abilities and skills.

 Many organizations are now actively creating jobs for disabled people.
-In fact, you can find great opportunities within nearly every industry.
-The government, healthcare, technology, and financial sectors especially are becoming much more welcoming to physically or mentally challenged people.
+Great opportunities exist within nearly every industry.
+The government, healthcare, technology, and financial sectors, especially, are becoming much more welcoming to physically or mentally challenged people.

 Following, we have tried to break out some of the main areas of disability, with examples of jobs that have the potential to work well.
 Start exploring your options right now!